Most SaaS teams are not failing at email personalization because they lack data. They are failing at execution.

 Example scenario: Sending an upgrade email to a user who is still onboarding.

-Sending generic one-size-fits-all messages to active users fails to capture the context of the usage, even when the wording perfectly captures their personal details.
+Sending generic one-size-fits-all email messages to active users fails to capture the context of their usage, even when the wording perfectly captures their personal details.

 When you fail to consider where the recipient is in their product usage, you create friction that can slow down decision-making.